campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

 ![](images/home.png)

 Once the user logs in, they will have more options presented to them.
 They will be able to choose between borrowing equipment, borrowing rooms, looking at what resources they have borrowed, or using the AI chatbot focused on helping them find the right resource.
 The home page contains a short tutorial on all of the functionality of the website as well as feature a few resources that were recently made available on the website.
+The home page also displays 3 resources that were made recently available.

 ### Equipment Page

 ![](images/equipment.png)

 If the user wants to borrow a physical resource, clicking on the "Equipment" tab in the navbar will bring them to a page containing all available physical equipment.
 Each physical resource contains important information such as category, posted date, campus, and room.
 The user will also be able to filter the available physical equipment by campus and by category.
-To borrow a physical resource, the user can click the borrow button the bottom of a resource box.
+To borrow a physical resource, the user can click the "Borrow" button the bottom of a resource box.

 ### Rooms Page

 ![](images/rooms.png)

 If the user wants to borrow a locational resource, clicking on the "Rooms" tab in the navbar will bring them to a page containing all available locational equipment.
 Each locational resource contains important information such as category, posted date, campus, and room.
 The user will also be able to filter the available locational equipment by campus and by category.
-To borrow a locational resource, the user can click the borrow button the bottom of a resource box.
+To borrow a locational resource, the user can click the "Reserve" button the bottom of a resource box.

 ### Your Resources Page

 ![](images/resources.png)

 If the user wants to check what resources they have currently borrowed, clicking on the "Your Resources" tab in the navbar will bring them to a page containing all resources that they have borrowed, whether physical or locational.
 Each resource listed contains important information such as category, posted date, campus, room, and return deadline.
-The user will be able to return their specific resource by clicking the return deadline button on the bottom of a resource box.
+The user will be able to return their specific resource by clicking the return by button on the bottom of a resource box.

 ### LoanLink Page